-OK, you can take into consideration the fact that people busier nowadays than they have ever been, as well as that their inboxes are flooded with numerous emails every day.
+You can take into consideration the fact that people busier nowadays than they have ever been, as well as that their inboxes are flooded with numerous emails every day.

 Yet, that can’t be an excuse.

-So, before you give up on all the benefits that email marketing can bring you, here’s a checklist of the most important factors that can get your prospects to click on that “Reply” button.
+So, before you give up on all the benefits that email outreach can bring you, here’s a checklist of the most important factors that can get your prospects to click on that “Reply” button.

 But first things first.